A Painless Guide to the Difference between ISO 9001 and IATF 16949

 By contrast, the scope of ISO 9001 is much broader, including over one million companies spanning various industries.
 Both standards, however, aim to improve the quality of a product with a customer focus.
-In fact, there are many similarities despite this obvious difference between ISO 9001 and IATF 16949.
+There are many similarities despite this apparent difference between ISO 9001 and IATF 16949.

-• The key focus areas of both criteria, and
+- The critical focus areas of both criteria, and

 Basic Requirements of ISO 9001 and IATF 16949

-While you might think that ISO 9001 and IATF 16494 are exclusive to each other, it turns out considerable overlap is seen within the requirements of their criteria.
-In many cases, a company held under both guidelines, like a one in the automotive sector, will need to satisfy the requirements of each.
-It helps that IATF 16949 is based on ISO 9001, but that doesn’t mean there isn’t considerable difference between ISO 9001 and IARD 16949.
+While you might think that ISO 9001 and IATF 16494 are exclusive to each other, it turns out considerable overlap can be noted within their criteria requirements.
+In many cases, a company that observes both guidelines, like one in the automotive sector, will need to satisfy each standard.
+It helps that IATF 16949 is based on ISO 9001, but that doesn’t mean there isn’t a considerable difference between ISO 9001 and IARD 16949.

-Because ISO 9001 is a generic set of requirements intended to apply to any organization despite size or type of product, service, or process, it basically requires two things:
+Because ISO 9001 is a generic set of requirements intended to apply to any organization regardless of size or type of product, service, or process, the standard requires two fundamental things:

-1. The organization needs to show it can consistently provide satisfying products and services to customers while meeting regulations.
+- The organization needs to show it can consistently provide satisfying products and services to customers while conforming to regulations.

-2. It must also aim to enhance satisfaction through continual processes of improvement while conformity is assured.
+- The enterprise must also aim to enhance satisfaction through continual improvement processes while conformity is assured.

-These requirements are defined under 8 sections for implementing a satisfactory quality management system.
-An initial difference between ISO 9001 and IATF 16949 is their specificity.
-In comparison, the IATF 16494 is more specific with its conditions since it narrows its focus on producers in the automotive industry specifically.
+These requirements are defined under eight sections for implementing a satisfactory quality management system.
+The most apparent difference between ISO 9001 and IATF 16949 is their specificity.
+In comparison, the IATF 16494 is more specific with its conditions since it focuses on producers in the automotive industry specifically.

-The IATF 16949 applies to automotive producers with the goal of improving customer experience through quality management principles.
+The IATF 16949 applies to automotive producers that want to improve customer experience through quality management principles.

-This is an important difference between ISO 9001 and IATF 16949 (which we will touch on later in this article).
-That is, the requirements of IATF 16949 are supplemental to the ISO 9001 which forms the base requirements for any quality management system.
+This is an essential difference between ISO 9001 and IATF 16949 (which we will touch on later in this article).
+The requirements of IATF 16949 are supplemental to the ISO 9001.
+One is derived from the other, with the ISO 9001 standard forming the base requirements for any quality management system.
 Let’s dig into the scope of IATF 16949 requirements.

-The requirements of IATF 16949 focus on these key areas:
+The requirements of IATF 16949 focus on these critical areas: